StefonSimmons/horizon-hdfc-astro/src/content/markdown/contacts.md

 ---

 # Contacts
-These are key individuals responsible for the management and governance of the co-op and greater Residential and Condominium sections.
+Listservs, building entities, and key individuals responsible for the management and governance of the co-op and greater Residential and Condominium sections.
 <br>

 ### Listservs